Sanctum Sanctorum (Marvel Comics): Defenses

 After constructing the house, Doctor Strange cast a permanent, intricate spell of mystical force to protect it.
 Despite this, it was seemingly destroyed in a siege by mystical forces, during the Midnight Sons storyline, while various heroes such as the Nightstalkers, Ghost Rider, and Johnny Blaze were hiding inside.

 During the World War Hulk storyline, the Sanctum was invaded by the forces of the alien Warbound, its defensive enchantments and illusions shattered by Hiroim.

 After the use of unacceptable dark magics in the fight against the Hulk, the Sanctum is invaded by the Hood's army, who are ultimately defeated amid much damage to the building.
 Doctor Strange is forced to retreat when the battle allows the government-sanctioned Mighty Avengers to take over the Sanctum.
 Brother Voodoo is called in to neutralize the remnants of the defensive magics.

-On at least one occasion, Doctor Strange has destroyed the defenses of the Sanctum to avoid their exploitation by a foe.
+On one occasion, Doctor Strange destroyed the defenses of the Sanctum to avoid their exploitation by a foe.